PLUS Loan Eligibility Criteria

 Loan Limits

 PLUS loans do not have loan limits like other federal student loans.
 The loan amount is determined by subtracting any other financial aid received from the cost of attendance.
-This flexibility allows parents to cover education expenses not met by different sources.
+This flexibility allows parents to cover education expenses met by different sources.

 Borrowing Limits Explained